gavasc/docklog/README.md

 The Discord notifier uses a simple webhook, you can acquire one by going to the channel you want the messages sent to, click on the configurations cog -> Integrations -> Webhooks

+The slack notifier also uses a simple webhook, you can see [here](https://api.slack.com/messaging/webhooks) how to create one for your channel

 When you install Docklog a config file is created at $HOME/.config/docklog/config.json, use the following pattern to configure your notifiers:

 ```json